json-api/json-api/examples/index.md

 Notice that this response includes not only the `errors` top-level member, but the `jsonapi` top-level member.
-Error responses may not contain the top-level `data` member, but can include all the other top-level members JSON API defines.
+Error responses may not contain the top-level `data` member, but can include all the other top-level members JSON:API defines.

 Also, notice that the third error object lacks a `detail` member (perhaps for security).
 Again, all error object members are optional.

 ### <a href="#error-objects-source-usage" id="error-objects-source-usage" class="headerlink"></a> Advanced `source` Usage

-In the example below, the user is sending an invalid JSON API request, because it's missing the `data` member:
+In the example below, the user is sending an invalid JSON:API request, because it's missing the `data` member:

 ```http